GasStationWeenie/FlipperStuff/README.md

 # FlipperStuff
-Ridinl on a dolphin, writing scripts n shit
+Ridin' on a dolphin, writing scripts n shit